augustapop/FacadeEbay/README.md

 # FacadeEbay

+The primary goal of the below tests is going to be to purchase different items from Ebay

 The classes and objects participating in this pattern are:

 Facade – Holds methods that combine actions executed on multiple pages.